fishstiz/minecraft-cursor/README.md

 - When another mod sets a custom cursor through GLFW, the adaptive cursor will be disabled to let it do its thing.
 - Standard system cursors from GLFW will be remapped to their Minecraft Cursor equivalents.

 This is not supported by **Forge** and **NeoForge**, and even if they were, the early loading screen will break these features.
+One way around this is to hook into these conflicting mods specifically, which is done for the following:
+- FTB Library
+- owo-lib

-Likewise, Fabric mods that initialize GLFW early, such as some early loading screen mods, will also disable these features.
+Likewise, Fabric mods that load GLFW early, such as some early loading screen mods, will also disable these features.

 ---
 <sup>